utkarshanand15/enactuskiit/README.md

-To run on your pc local host 3000 npm start
+To run on your pc localhost 3000

+npm start